-Research is very important to understand behaviors, diseases, barriers and identify opportunities to improve the health and wellbeing of communities.
-At the VCU Health Hub at 25th, we support research that addresses the social, cultural, and systemic barriers that make it difficult for many communities to be as healthy as possible.
+Research is very important to understand behaviors, diseases, and identify opportunities to improve the health and wellbeing of communities.
+At the VCU Health Hub at 25th, we support research that champions solutions that make it difficult for many communities to be as healthy as possible.
 We support research that values community voice and input and focuses on the strengths of a community.

 Research process